YINI-lang/YINI-spec/YINI-Specification.md

 Whitespace (spaces and newlines) is used to separate elements in the file.
 Tabs do not contribute to the logical structure.
 In section headers, whitespace between the marker and the section name is optional in repeated/basic form, but required in numeric shorthand form (to make it clear where the marker ends and where the name starts).
 Other than this tabs are totally ignored, though tabs or multiple spaces may be used to make it clearer for humans to read.

-Exactly which control characters see more in section 3.2, "Whitespace and Indentation".
+Definitions of control characters, see more in section 3.2, "Whitespace and Indentation".

 #### Sections